-This programme will suit students wishing to develop a broad range of tourism, events and business skills.
-It will provide you with the necessary knowledge and insight to develop an understanding of managing tourism, business and events more effectively.
-This is located in the Business Tourism Management (BTM) department.
+A full time course for students wishing to develop a broad range of tourism, events and business skills.
+It will provide you with an insight into managing tourism and business events more effectively.

 This course is run in partnership with the University of Wales Trinity Saint David.